Scandinavian kitchen: design ideas and tips

 Potted plants, we’re talking fresh herbs or succulents, add a touch of greenery and life to the kitchen.
 Include a simple vase or book on a shelf… and your work here is done!

-Remodel your kitchen with a qualified contractor
+Remodel your kitchen with a verified contractor

 The wood + white combination is a popular one.
 Start with some basics to achieve this look: white cabinets, walls and worktops.
 Then add some wood elements (shelving, island or flooring) to create that connection with nature, a classic aspect of Nordic design.
 Rustic features are carefully woven into the space through wood textures (polished or matte) that contrast with pristine surfaces.